Yum China: Regulatory Concerns Hit A Pandemic-Battered Stock (NYSE:YUMC)

 A Premium Despite the Challenges

 In terms of NTM EV/EBITDA, YUMC currently trades at ~12.6x with a premium of ~9.8% to the pre-pandemic average of ~11.5x in the year 2019.
 With the recent political changes heightening YUMC’s near-term valuation risk, we assume the latter for our relative valuation which, along with the above EBITDA forecasts for the NTM period, suggests an overvaluation of ~30.7-16.7% for the stock.
-However, the company may not be an outright ‘Sell’ as the company counters the regulatory pressure.
+However, the stock may not be an outright ‘Sell’ as the company counters the regulatory pressure.

 Sources: The Author; Data from Seeking Alpha, Koyfin and Author Estimates